Striker Michu targets more Swansea goals

-Michu, a £2.2m summer buy from Rayo Vallecano who has since been rewarded with a new four-year contract, had opened his Swansea account on the first day of the season with two goals in the 5-0 win at QPR.
+Michu, a £2.2m summer buy from Rayo Vallecano who has since been rewarded with a had opened his Swansea account on the first day of the season with two goals in the 5-0 win at QPR.

 He repeated that dose on Saturday as Rangers, under Harry Redknapp's charge since the sacking of former manager Mark Hughes, succumbed once again to Michael Laudrup's side.